See what your $15 buys

 Fine cap — is the fine within Alberta's statutory limits (CPR s.73.8)?

 The fine amount ($550) is below the $1,000 cap for subsequent offences under CPR s.73.8.
-(The $500 first-offence cap does not apply — the letter explicitly identifies this as a second offence.)
+(The $500 first-offence cap does not apply — the letter explicitly identifies this as a second offence.
+See process-compliance below for whether the second-offence characterization holds.)

 Required fields — does the notice include all ten items required by CPR s.73.7?

-The following required fields appear to be missing:
+The following required field appears to be missing:

 - (i) Statement that a hearing may be requested (CPR s.73.7(i)) — The notice states the owner's “further remedies are at law” but does not inform the owner of the right to request a hearing before the board.
-This field is explicitly required.
+This field is explicitly required and goes to the core of the owner's defensive rights — its absence is real prejudice, not technical.

 Deemed receipt — is the response deadline computed correctly?